Skip to main content

 Saint Louis University's Department of Women’s and Gender Studies is open to people of all genders, with courses focusing on women, gender and sexuality across the curriculum of the humanities and social sciences and including professional schools such as nursing, law and social work.

-Women’s and gender studies looks at both how gender norms vary across cultures, and how they interact with other systems of inequality, such as those based on race and class.
-Courses range from “Gender and Popular Culture” to “Violence Against Women;" from “Feminist Theory" to “Feminism in Action” and from “Multicultural U.S. Feminisms” to “Global Feminisms."
+Women’s and gender studies looks at how gender norms vary across cultures and how they interact with other systems of inequality, such as those based on race and class.
+Courses range from “Gender and Popular Culture” to “Violence Against Women;" from “Feminist Theory" to “Feminism in Action” and from “Feminisms in the U.S.: Intersectional Approaches” to “Global and Transnational Feminism."

 Curriculum Overview

 The bachelor's program offers engaging courses that develop students’ multicultural awareness.
 The program enables individuals to become more reflective about their own lives and the lives of people of all genders everywhere.
-Courses encourage students to serve as active citizens of the world.
+Courses encourage students to be active citizens of the world.

 Fieldwork and Research Opportunities